 “Our initial design is so different from what we ended up with.
 We went through dozens of different fonts and played around with the spacing, size, and colors to get the perfect design.
 It was tedious, but really showed us how tedious the product development process is.
 Looking at where we are now, it’s crazy to see the progress and the amount of work that goes into something as simple as a T-shirt” remarks Enrique Banez.

 After paying for the cost of the shirts, the group was able to donate just under $1,000 to the Carbone Center to help fund research and further efforts to cure cancer.
 In addition to this donation they were excited to honor Chancellor Blank and support her as she battles cancer.

-As for the three students, all are excited to further pursue their certificate and take more classes similar to MHR 322 through the Wisconsin School of Business.
-Each student has their own aspirations for entrepreneurship and view MHR 322 as a wonderful stepping stone towards their entrepreneurial endeavors.
+As for the three students, all are excited to further pursue their certificate and take more entrepreneurship classes through the Wisconsin School of Business.
+Each student has their own aspirations for entrepreneurship and view the MHR 322 course as a wonderful stepping stone towards their entrepreneurial endeavors.

 Note: We are sad to report that after a valiant battle against cancer, former Chancellor Rebecca Blank passed away on Friday, February 17, 2023.